 A disturbance can be a perturbation within the Intertropical Convergence Zone, a tropical wave, an outflow boundary from an organized thunderstorm system, or any other low-level feature with sufficient spin (vorticity) and convergence to begin tropical cyclogenesis.

 Without a low-level to surface focus, even with optimal upper-level conditions and atmospheric instability, no organized convection and surface low-pressure system will be able to form.

 When the National Hurricane Center begins to monitor a tropical disturbance, it is sometimes called an INVEST.

 What is an INVEST?

-In Meteorology, an INVEST (short for investigative area, also called area of interest) is a designated area of disturbed weather that is being monitored for potential tropical cyclone formation.
+In Meteorology, an INVEST (short for an investigative area, also called area of interest) is a designated area of disturbed weather monitored for potential tropical cyclone formation.

-According to the National Hurricane Center, by designating a tropical weather system as an “Invest,” the collection of specialized data sets and computer model guidance on the area of interest can begin.
-This collection and processing of data is shown on several government and academic websites for analyzing.
+According to the National Hurricane Center, by designating a tropical weather system as an INVEST, the collection of specialized data sets and computer model guidance on the area of interest can begin.
+This collection and processing of data are shown on several government and academic websites for analysis.

-The designation of a system as an invest does not necessarily correspond to any particular likelihood of development of the system into a tropical cyclone.
+The designation of a system as an INVEST does not necessarily correspond to any particular likelihood of the development of the system into a tropical cyclone.

 Potential Tropical Cyclones

-The National Hurricane Center began using this term in 2017, referring to a disturbance that has not yet become a tropical cyclone, but which poses the threat of bringing tropical storm or hurricane conditions to land areas within 48 hours.
+The National Hurricane Center began using this term in 2017, referring to a disturbance that has not yet become a tropical cyclone but poses the threat of bringing tropical storm or hurricane conditions to land areas within 48 hours.